-If you experience a meniscus injury, pain can either be gradual or immediate depending on how severely the damage to the meniscus is and/or how quickly it happened.
+If you experience a meniscus tear, pain can either be gradual or immediate depending on how severe the damage is and/or how quickly it happened.
 Often you will feel pain and tenderness in your joint, especially when you touch your knee with slight pressure.
 If you have a tear, you will usually feel a sharp pain along the joint line in the area of your tear (usually the inside or outer part of the knee).
 Pain in the middle of your knee often indicates a medial meniscus tear.
 In some cases you may even experience pain throughout your entire knee joint.

 Pain will become worse when you try to bend, straighten or twist your knee, during or after exercise (especially activities involving deep knee bends) and sometimes even just by putting weight on your knee.
 Your doctor may recommend that you use a crutch or cane to minimize the load placed on your torn meniscus to alleviate pain and further damage while you are trying to heal.

 You may find that your range of motion is limited and that you are not able to bend or straighten your knee all the way.
 You may also experience a buckling or weakness in your knee that happens when a torn meniscus fragment slips out of being lodged between your bones.
 A reflex relaxation of the thigh muscles creates weakness in your knee joint resulting in poor stability.

 Degeneration of the Joint